kroleg/keenetic-dns2vpn/main/readme.md

 - Node.js (v22) and pnpm (latest).
 Use .tool-versions file.
 - ESM Support
 - TypeScript with tsx: For type safety and maintainability
-- sqlite for data storage
+- postgres for data storage

 ---